farhanj21/RespiraSense/README.md

 # RespiraSense

-This repository is my Final Year Project!
+This is my Final Year Project!

 A Lung Disease Detection System built using DenseNet201 to classify Chest X-Rays into Pneumonia, Covid-19, Tuberculosis or Normal.
 This involves development of a web application named RespiraSense designed for both doctors and patients.